CAST-Extend/com.castsoftware.uc.imsdc/README.md

 # Introduction :

 IMS/DC is an heavy TP transaction monitor.
-It is not supported by default in AIP (still not supported as of 8.2.0, jan 2017).
-Here is a custom package aimed to bring minimal support, mostly for transaction identification.
+The technical package covers IMS/DC, mostly for transaction identification.

 MFS (Message Format Service), MFS is an IMS feature which lets you use Formatted Display Screens.
 To process a transaction, MFS uses 4 control blocks : DIF (Device Input Format), MOD (Mesg Output Descriptor), MID (Mesg Input Descriptor), DOF (Device Output Format).
 MFS control statement are often refereed as Format Set (FMT identifies the beginning of a format Set).

-## Roadmap
-This custom package is a field-supported package.
+This technical package is deliver "as-is".
 It has been used in a limited number of situations.
 This package is initially based on UA, reference finders, and KB Update.
 This package has been tested in CAST 8.0.x